nvaccess/nvda/user_docs/en/userGuide.md

 ##### Beep if Typing Lowercase Letters when Caps Lock is On {#KeyboardSettingsBeepLowercase}

+When enabled, a warning beep will be heard if a letter is typed with the shift key while Caps Lock is on.
+Generally, typing shifted letters with Caps Lock is unintentional and is usually due to not realizing that Caps Lock is enabled.
+Therefore, it can be quite helpful to be warned about this.

 | . {.hideHeaderRow} |.|
 |---|---|
 |Options |enabled, disabled|